B-smith94/to_do_list/README.md

 Welcome to the To-Do List application!
 Here are the features you can expect to find in this app:

---create a to-do list
+-create a to-do list
---once you finish something on your to-do-list, mark it as complete --remove tasks from either finished or incomplete task lists --view the lists of tasks in real time, based on what you have completed and what you still have to do
+-once you finish something on your to-do-list, mark it as complete -remove tasks from either finished or incomplete task lists -view the lists of tasks in real time, based on what you have completed and what you still have to do

 ### Instructions on use: ###